pyreadline3/pyreadline3/doc/source/index.rst

-.. pyreadline documentation master file, created by sphinx-quickstart on Sat Jun 21 17:27:19 2008.
+.. pyreadline3 documentation master file, created by sphinx-quickstart on Sat Jun 21 17:27:19 2008.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyreadline's documentation!
+Welcome to pyreadline3's documentation!
 ======================================

 Contents: